Last Updated On December 26th, 2018

 Your Circadian Clock and Healthy Sleep Cycles

-The human brain is vital to making sure that you get enough sleep, as it has an internal clock which regulates sleep and waking cycles that is sensitive to body temperature.
+The human brain is vital to making sure that you get enough slumber, as it has an internal clock which regulates sleep and waking cycles that is sensitive to body temperature.
 Scientific studies have explored the connection between a cooler head temperature to reduced sweat levels, and the ability to fall into deep sleep.

 Sleep disturbances and dysfunctions like insomnia were initially thought to be impacted by sleep, but now it has come to light that temperature indeed has more emphasis on the brain’s circadian clock and getting enough sleep.
 Many experts have historically cited light as the significant driving force that triggers some people to go to sleep.
 However, studies and research are showing that light is not the only culprit causing sleep dysfunctions.

 To get the best quality sleep, it is vital that steps are taken to create an atmosphere that makes you want to slumber without much resistance.
 Using methods to lower body temperature, and keep the body temperature relatively stable may help sleepers from waking up in the night.

 When temperature control is thrown off because of sweating or feeling hot and stuffy, the brain can jolt itself out of a sleep cycle, rousing a person to get up almost immediately.